openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

 ```bash
 curl -d grant_type=client_credentials -u '<client-id>:<client-secret>' 'http://<docker-gateway-ip>:9090/realms/<realm-name>/protocol/openid-connect/token'
 ```
 The response JSON will contain a token in the `"access_token"` property.
-That token need to included as a bearer token in REST requests to Workflow Manager.
+That token needs to be included as a bearer token in REST requests to Workflow Manager.
 For example:
 ```bash
 curl -H "Authorization: Bearer <access-token>" http://localhost:8080/workflow-manager/rest/actions